Randolph College Home Page Give Today! Support Randolph College

 Cognitive Science

-The interdisciplinary cognitive science minor draws on concepts and methodology from psychology, philosophy, computer science, language sciences, and neuroscience and emphasizes how to think and engage in reasoning and constructive problem-solving.
+Randolph College’s cognitive science major draws on concepts and methodology from psychology, philosophy, computer science, and linguistics, emphasizing how to think and engage in reasoning and constructive problem-solving.

 High tech virtual reality equipment is available for psychology studies and experiments.